Blockbusta: Background

 The announcement of the album follows the singles "Beach Ball" featuring Bia, "Murda" featuring Bilal, and "Luxury Life" featuring Coi Leray, which were released throughout 2023.
 The full tracklist was revealed on November 16.

 Critical reception

 Blockbusta received a score of 53 out of 100 on review aggregator Metacritic based on five critics' reviews, indicating "mixed or average" reception.

+AllMusic praised the album for containing plenty of "fun and excitement", but felt that many of the tracks were poorly executed, writing: "Busta Rhymes sounds like he's reaching for something different on almost every track and not quite grabbing ahold of any of it."
+Robin Murray of Clash praised Busta Rhymes for stepping outside his comfort zone, writing that the album contained "moments of real bravery".
+However, he criticized the album for its lack of cohesion and Busta Rhymes' lack of chemistry with the album's guest artists.